 When building your software development team, you have to assess what kind of project you envision carefully.
 For example, if you want to create a simple website and an app for your services, you’ll need a developer and a graphic designer at the very least.
 For a larger project that includes creating your brand, you’ll need to employ a complete development team.

 - Backend developer

 - Quality Assurance Engineer

 The software development manager has to oversee all of these various team members.
 Having a good leader for the team is usually the difference between success and failure.

-A software development manager interfaces between the technical team and the product management team and the business.
+A software development manager interfaces between the technical team and the product management team and company leadership.
 It is their job to translate product requirements into work items that the team can perform.

 Additionally, they ensure that the team accomplishes their tasks.
 Software development requires a lot of coordination and collaboration.
 It is a team sport that calls for excellent leadership.